casszhao/INF4000.github.io/README.md

 # Trouble shooting with Google: where the programming starts

 Learning objective:
-* Note this week is NOT about being advance at R studio
+* Note this week is NOT about advanced techniques or skills for R studio
 * To read error messages
 * available source to start search for your bug
 * examples

+## Case study: Trouble shooting with via play arounding
+Tips: when debugging, do not afraid try
+One question from last week:

+## Case study: Trouble shooting with Google
-Let s say you want to present time distribution of your data via a nice visualisation.
+Let s say you want to present the time distribution of your data via a nice visualisation.
 And you find a good reference that you want to do something similar with your data.

 <img src="https://github.com/casszhao/INF4000.github.io/blob/main/yelp_vio.png" width="300" />
 <img src="https://github.com/casszhao/INF4000.github.io/blob/main/xfact_vio.png" width="300" />